 I am still technically on vacation.
 Today we will begin our trek back up to the North Country from Orlando , Florida.
-I’ve been away from home since for nearly 4 weeks.
+I’ve been away from home since for nearly four weeks.
 That’s a long time, but I never do feel ready to head home from my travels.
-I suppose I like to wander and I do have a bit of an obsession with amusement parks.
-I even wear the kids out to the point where my 13-year-old asked if we could please not stop at Six Flags on our way back home–we will see.
+I like to wander and I have an obsession with amusement parks.
+I even wear the kids out to where my 13-year-old asked if we could please not stop at Six Flags on our way back home–we will see.

 So are you ready for our Disney adventure?

-When I can, I always stay on property at Disney, and with our family it usually isn’t really any more expensive than staying outside Disney.
-I do this for a few reasons–none of which are transportation related–although Disney does have a fantastic transportation system in place for guests to travel between parks.
+When I can, I always stay on property at Disney, and with our family, it usually isn’t any more expensive than staying outside Disney.
+I do this for a few reasons–none of which are transportation related–although Disney has a fantastic transportation system in place for guests to travel between parks.
 For us, this would be a nightmare.

 Can you imagine me trying to drag my ASD kids on the bus, screaming, crying, crowded with other passengers?
 Me neither.
-Don’t get me wrong, I’ve done it.
+Don’t get me wrong; I’ve done it.
 I’ve hated it, but I’ve done it.
-So it is either a rental car, or more likely, as it was this time we drive to Orlando.
+So it is a rental car or more likely, as it was this time we drive to Orlando.
 Drive, and drive, and drive, and drive.
 Three days later…we arrive.

-Originally, we were going to stay at one of Disney’s All-Star (value) resorts, but at the last minute –literally while driving into the state of Florida, I began to panic.
-The value resorts are very small room-wise meaning the room is approximately the size of a Motel 6–two full beds, a bathroom and little to no walking room.
-Motel 6 maybe larger.
+Originally, we would stay at one of Disney’s All-Star (value) resorts, but at the last minute –literally while driving into Florida, I panicked.
+The value resorts are small room-wise meaning the room is approximately the size of a Motel 6–two full beds, a bathroom and little to no walking room.
+Motel 6 may be larger.

-For many this is fine, who stays in their room at Disney anyway?
-However, for us, traveling with five (the oldest stayed home–and yes, I am freaking out, and No, I am not ready for him to be EIGHTEEN!
-But, that is a separate post entirely), it would have been very very tight.
+For many, this is fine, who stays in their room at Disney anyway?
+However, for us, traveling with five (the oldest stayed home–and yes, I am freaking out, and No, I am not ready for him to be eighteen!
+But, that is a separate post entirely), it would have been very tight.
 And, if any of you know anything about my kids by now…tight spaces, on top of each other = not good.

-So my justification was, this is my 20th freaking Wedding Anniversary, and I am going to Disney WITH THE KIDS so I should at least treat myself to a little more space!
+So my justification was, this is my 20th freaking Wedding Anniversary, and I am going to Disney with kids so I should at least treat myself to a little more space!
 (Sounded good anyway, right?).
-Seriously though, the rooms at the Caribbean Beach Resort can accommodate (5) because of a very cool little Murphy bed that Thomas absolutely fell in love with, and actually slept in every night!
+Seriously though, the rooms at the Caribbean Beach Resort can accommodate (5) because of a very cool little Murphy bed that Thomas fell in love with, and slept in every night!

 Very proud of him, and he didn’t sleep melted to my back.
-Plus, the beds in those rooms were Queen size!
-Two queen size beds, and one Murphy bed that fit us MUCH better, than two full size.
+Plus, the beds in those rooms were Queen sized!
+Two queen size beds, and one Murphy bed that fit us MUCH better, than two full sizes.
 I don’t know what I was thinking with that original plan.
-We have a King Size home and there still isn’t enough room because the kids insist on sleeping on top of me!
+We have a King Size home, and there still isn’t enough room because the kids insist on sleeping on top of me!

-I read all this information after I changed the reservations, and after Disney sent me the room confirmation and online check-in saying that I could go directly to my room.
-This is why I have to research the hell out of every little thing because when I don’t, when I try to be spontaneous, try to go with the flow and just do it–this happens!
-I began to freak out and read a gazillion reviews–some good–some awful about staying at this property during the construction period.
+I read all this information after I changed the reservations, and after Disney sent me the room confirmation and online check-in saying I could go directly to my room.
+This is why I must research the hell out of every little thing because when I don’t, when I try to be spontaneous, try to go with the flow and just do it–this happens!
+I freaked out and read a gazillion reviews–some good–some awful about staying at this property during the construction period.

 Mark and I ran up to the room to check it out before taking the boys out of the car.
-The room was really nice, but way too far from anything.
-So I panicked a little more, and began thinking of switching resorts.
-We decided to go to the pool area to look around and see what it was like…walked around the pool, down the path over the bridge that crosses a little island filled with playgrounds and gathering areas.
-The resort was actually quite nice, but to take a car to get to that area?
-No, that was not going to work for us at all.
+The room was nice, but way too far from anything.
+So I panicked a little more and thought of switching resorts.
+We went to the pool area to look around and see what it was like…walked around the pool, down the path over the bridge that crosses a little island filled with playgrounds and gathering areas.
+The resort was nice, but to take a car to get to that area?
+No, that would not work for us.

-Before jumping ship, which was my first thought, I decided we should go talk to the Concierge to see if there were any rooms available closer to the pool area–maybe that would help.
-If not, we definitely needed to switch resorts.
-Only problem–I couldn’t find the Concierge.
+Before jumping ship, which was my first thought, I decided we should talk to the Concierge to see if there were any rooms closer to the pool area–maybe that would help.
+If not, we needed to switch resorts.
+The only problem–I couldn’t find the Concierge.

-One of the lifeguards gave directions to the Concierge, which was housed in a room in an adjacent building.
-This should have been easy, but you know those buildings that have those signs?
+One lifeguard gave directions to the Concierge, which was housed in a room in an adjacent building.
+Finding the office should have been easy, but you know those buildings with those signs?
 Room numbers from this to that —this way with arrows pointing left, then numbers from this to that—this way with arrows point right, and then from number this to that–straight ahead with arrows pointing forward???

 By the time I finally reached the office, I was near hyperventilating, husband says, the hand flapping had begun, and I must have looked a mess because a very nice gentleman rushed to the door, opened it, and told me to come in and sit down.
 And, the kids were in the van freaking out because after that long drive we were in Disney World and Mom would not let them get out until I figured out what we were doing!

-In usual fantastic Disney fashion, the Cast Members were kind, calm, (unlike me) and helpful.
-It was absolutely no problem to move us to a room that was within walking distance to the pool area we were after, and they gave me a map!
+In the usual fantastic Disney fashion, the Cast Members were kind, calm, (unlike me) and helpful.
+It was no problem to move us to a room within walking distance to the pool area we were after, and they gave me a map!
 A map!
 A map is usually all I need to feel calmer.
 Why hadn’t I thought to get a simple flipping map???

-So Let’s talk a bit about this disorientating, not being able to locate myself in big places, panic inducing place-blindness, and what happens if I don’t have a MAP!
+So Let’s talk about this disorientating, not being able to locate myself in big places, panic-inducing place-blindness, and what happens if I have no MAP!

+Many people with Autism or Asperger’s Syndrome have place blindness like me.
 I get lost, a lot–in stores, in buildings, on campus–not usually on roads because I am armed with a MAP.
 Every time it causes panic.
-There is something about the feeling of being lost that I can’t handle.
-Did I tell you what happened during recent my MFA residency?
+There is something about the feeling of being lost I can’t handle.
+Remember what happened during recent my MFA residency?
 I will.
-I am still processing so much of it, but this lost thing…yes, I will tell you a couple of funny, frustrating, and embarrassing stories.
+I am still processing so much, but this lost thing…yes, I will tell you a few funny, frustrating, and embarrassing stories.
 At least I can laugh at myself.